 SPEA-V 272 Terrorism and Public Policy (3 cr.)
 A survey of the incidence of terrorism in democratic societies, with particular emphasis on public policy responses designed to combat terrorism in cities.

-Overviews of ongoing conflicts with terrorist organizations in various countries are interspersed with analyses of significant terrorist events and public policies and responses such events create.
+Overviews of ongoing conflicts with terrorist organizations in various countries are interspersed with analyses.